robin-hutchinson/shiny_multikey/README.md

 # shiny_multikey
-Building a shiny app for developing a polythetic keys
+Building a shiny app for developing polythetic keys

 The example is set up to identify flies in the genera Phalacrotophora (Diptera: Phoridae).
 To create a shiny app for your own taxon group, follow these steps: